mattgemmell/pandoc-novel/demo-nonfiction/book/figuremark.md

 ### Figure block delimiters and attributes

 Figures begin and end with lines which start with at least 3 `` ` `` (backtick) symbols followed by `figuremark`.
+You can use `~` tildes instead of backticks if you wish.
 The closing line should have no other content.
 The opening line may also have, in order:

 1. A title, which if provided will become the figure's caption.
 2. An _attributes block_, inside `{braces}`.
 This can contain any number and combination of: